 With all the files and documents, we have to work on and store these days, life would get difficult without a hard drive.
-Yes, that is the first thing that comes to most of the minds when we think of the word ‘Hard Drive’.
-The better the storage, more space, complete back up these are just the things we associate a hard drive with.
+Yes, that is the first thing that comes to most minds when we think of the word ‘Hard Drive’.
+The better the storage, more space, and complete backup these are just the things we associate a hard drive with.
 But what happens when you are facing hard drive problems?

 Check Disk Utility (Chkdsk):

 Check Disk Utility or Chkdsk basically scans the entire hard drive to find and fix the problems on your hard drive.
 To be specific Chkdsk verifies or scans your file system for any logical file system errors.
-When we talk of errors it’s in reference with corrupted entries that can vary right from bad security descriptors associated with files to the entries in volume’s Master files table (MFT).
-It also scans every sector on the disk volume searching for bad sectors.
+When we talk of errors it’s in reference to corrupted entries that can vary right from bad security descriptors associated with files to the entries in the volume’s Master files table (MFT).
+It also scans every sector on the disk volume, searching for bad sectors.

 Bad sectors are an important aspect to take into consideration that is because Bad sectors are in two forms:

 This usually occurs whenever data is badly written, and Chkdsk generally attempts to repair the soft Bad sectors.